dbmcclain/AONT-Tolstoy/README.md

 The tool does the following to text typed into the message pane, or a drag & drop collection of files, or a collection of files from the Files menu:

-1. Compress the text using Lempel-Zip self-describing lossless compression to squeeze out the waste and heighten innate entropy
+1. Compress the text using Lempel-Ziv self-describing lossless compression to squeeze out the waste and heighten innate entropy

 2. Encrypt the compressed data with AES-256 and a randomly chosen key.
 You don’t know what that key is, and you don’t need to know.